jcazevedo/jcazevedo.net/projects.md

 [rateyourmusic.com][rym].
 It's written in Python, using lxml and requests.
 It's available on [GitHub][beets-rymgenre].

-mucuchies
+Mucuchies
-: mucuchies is the engine behind [ShiftForward][sf]'s internal dashboard.
+: Mucuchies is the engine behind [ShiftForward][sf]'s internal dashboard.
 It borrows the style from [Dashing][dashing] but is implemented using [Ember.js][emberjs], requiring only a browser with JavaScript capabilities to run.
 It's available on [GitHub][mucuchies].